rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 3. **Adjust Network Tab Settings**

-   1. In the network tab, enable "Preserve Log" and "Disable Cache" in both instances of Google Chrome.
+   1. In the network tab, enable "Preserve Log" and "Disable Cache" in both instances of Chrome.
    2. This asks the browser to persist the information on network requests, so that we can go back to them if needed as we analyze our scenarios

 4. **Navigate and interact with the website**